tencentyun/qcloud-documents/api/计算与网络/弹性伸缩/启动配置相关接口/查询启动配置_en.md

 ## 1. API Description
 This API (DescribeScalingConfiguration) is used to query scaling configuration information.
 Users can specify scaling group ID to query all the scaling configurations under this group.
-Domain for API request: <font style="color:red">scaling.api.qcloud.com</font>
+Domain for API request: scaling.api.qcloud.com
-Note: When calling the API, Region parameter is not mandatory!
+Note: When calling the API, `Region` parameter is optional.

 ## 2. Input Parameters